Rucatues/README-Genie/README.md

 ## Description

-Have you ever wanted to quickly type up a README for a project?
+Have you ever wanted to quickly type up a README for a project but dread typing out each section?
 This README Genie is for you!
 Answer a few questions and your README will be generated for you in milliseconds.
 If you do not answer a question, the README Genie will leave that section blank.

 ## Video Walkthrough